suryapugazh/suryapugazh/README.md

 - 👋 Hi, I’m @suryapugazh
 - 👀 I’m interested in Artificial Intelligence & Machine Learning
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python, MOJO, R
 - 💞️ I’m looking to collaborate on Python For Artificial Intelligence & Machine Learning
-- 📫 Love
+- 📫 Love` Calm` Respect`

 <!---
 suryapugazh/suryapugazh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.